 Handling new pairs in K-skyband.
-The skyband maintenance module provides a list of new pairs added to the K- skyband.
+The skyband maintenance module provides a list of new pairs added to the K-skyband.
 The list is provided sorted in ascending order of the scores of the new pairs.
 We scan the list in ascending order and every pair p is added to the answer of the query if $p.score < score_k$ where $score_k$ is the largest score among the scores of the top-k pairs.
 Whenever such a pair p is added to the answer, the pair with the largest score in the top-k pairs is deleted and the $score_k$ is updated accordingly.
 The algorithm stops scanning the sorted list when $p.score \ge score_k$.
 This is because all the remaining pairs are guaranteed to have scores greater than $score_k$ and are not needed to be considered.

 Note that after handling the expired pairs and the newly arrived pairs, the answer set of a query may contain less than k pairs (e.g., when the number of deleted pairs is greater than the number of pairs added in the answer set).
-In such cases, we call Algorithm 2 to compute the top-k pairs from scratch in O(log|SKB| + k).
+In such cases, we call Algorithm 2 to compute the top-k pairs from scratch in $O(\log |SKB| + k)$.

 Complexity analysis.
-In the worst case, the complexity of updating the results is O(log|SKB| + k) because we call Algorithm 2 when the number of deleted pairs is greater than the number of inserted pairs.
+In the worst case, the complexity of updating the results is $O(\log |SKB| + k)$ because we call Algorithm 2 when the number of deleted pairs is greater than the number of inserted pairs.
 This worst case may happen only when one or more pairs are deleted from the top-k pairs.
 We analyse the probability of this case to happen.

 For any object o_i , the number of pairs containing o_i in the sliding window of size n is O(n).
 The total number of possible pairs in sliding window is $O(n^2)$.
 The probability that any of the pairs related to an object o_i has the smallest score among all possible pairs is $n/n^2 = 1/n$.
 The probability that any of the pairs related to the object o_i is one of the top-k pairs is k/n.
-Hence, the probability that any of the expired pairs is k/n.
-Note that this probability is low since k is usually much smaller than n.
-Therefore, the probability of the worst case to happen is k/n and the expected amortized complexity of updating the results is O(k/n(log|SKB|+k)) per update.
+Hence, the probability that any of the expired pairs is among the top-k pairs is k/n.
+Therefore, the probability of the worst case to happen is k/n and the expected amortized complexity of updating the results is $O(k/n(\log |SKB| + k))$ per update.

-V. SKYBAND MAINTENANCE MODULE
+5 SKYBAND MAINTENANCE MODULE

-A. Handling arbitrarily complex scoring functions
+5.1 Handling arbitrary scoring functions